intrepidbird/phaze/README.md

 Open the charity finder by following the "Getting Started" steps.

-1. You'll see an input field labeled "Create a Charity".
-You can create a good cause of your own and promote it on the internet now!
+1. You'll see an page labeled "Add a Charity".
+You can add a pre-existing charity and promote it on the internet now!
-2. Press the "Create" button, and the charity will appear on the map.
+2. Press the "Add" button, and the charity will appear on the directory and on the map.
-3. Go to "Find a Charity" to find good causes to donate to!

 ## Simplicity